etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 - **Updatable Configs**: Check this checkbox.
 - **Public URL**: Configure the publicly accessible URL for the service.

-See the configuration examples bellow.
-Replicate them.
+See the configuration examples bellow and replicate them.

+!!!info
     The **Public URL** field only needs to be configured when the sub-application is set to production.

 ![alt text](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/rx-config-config.png)